KatzenBot/TwitterStreamWorker/README.md

 ﻿# TwitterStreamWorker
 Generates a stream of tweets from given hashtags and publishes a retweet to the clients account.
 Bad words filter and block users included.
-Using tweetinvi. .NET 6.0
+- Using .NeT 6.0
+- Using tweetinvi
+- Using SeriLog

 # Installation
 - Download source.